allison-payne/data-structures/designdoc.md

   - Implement level-of-detail rendering based on zoom level (less detail when zoomed out)
   - Create an occlusion culling system that doesn't render nodes outside the viewport
 - Enhance zoom functionality:
-  - Set minimum and maximum zoom levels based on tree size and screen dimensions
+  - [IMPLEMENTED] ✓ Set appropriate zoom levels based on tree size and screen dimensions
+  - [IMPLEMENTED] ✓ Add dynamic resizing that responds to container size changes
+  - [IMPLEMENTED] ✓ Improve zoom and pan behavior for responsive layouts
   - Add smart zoom that focuses on selected nodes or regions of interest
   - Implement semantic zooming that changes the information density based on zoom level
 - Improve selection and interaction UX:
+  - [IMPLEMENTED] ✓ Add theme-aware styling for SVG elements with proper color contrast
+  - [IMPLEMENTED] ✓ Implement proper overflow handling for SVG elements
+  - [IMPLEMENTED] ✓ Create responsive SVG containers that adapt to different screen sizes
   - Add hover effects for nodes with tooltips showing node details
   - Implement keyboard navigation for accessibility (arrow keys to navigate between nodes)
   - Create a "focus mode" that highlights the selected node and its direct connections